7 ways to volunteer or give back in Split

 Volunteering is an effective way to support and help your community.
 Not only does volunteering give someone an opportunity to assist those most in need, it is also a way to learn new skills, practice old ones, and meet new and different people.
 If you are not from Croatia, volunteering is the perfect way to give back to this country.

 In this edition, we cover 7 extraordinary organizations doing great work in Split including feeding the homeless, helping victims of domestic abuse, engaging youth, cleaning up the environment and supporting those suffering from drug addiction.

 All of these organizations take short-term volunteers, but some also take on long-term volunteers.
-Long-term volunteering for a non-profit udruga is a valid basis for getting a temporary residence permit in Croatia.
+Long-term volunteering for an udruga is a valid basis for getting a temporary residence permit in Croatia.
 You can read more about that here.

 Time to explore these remarkable organizations helping the people of Split.

 If you want to support women’s rights, join Udruga Domine.
 Domine is a feminist non-governmental and non-profit organization whose aim is to promote women’s rights and encourage the development of a civil society.
 Since 2002, Domine has organized various education and public campaigns, created video productions, issued publications, and given advice and support to the local community.

 Domine is focused on the economic and political empowerment of women, prevention of violence against women, direct legal, psychological, and medical assistance to women in need, protection of sexual and reproductive rights, and cooperation with other feminist organizations on local, national, and global level, etc.

 Since the start of the coronavirus in Croatia, the number of women who have suffered domestic violence has increased due to quarantine and economic pressures.
 Domine offers free legal, psychological and social support to women due to the coronavirus crisis.
 During the last 2 months, their volunteers have helped over 70 people find temporary accommodation, food, transport, financial and other material assistance, and psychological support and legal assistance.
 If you are in an abusive situation in Split, call Domine.
 They are great advocates and will do everything to help.